helloabunai/ScaleHD/README.md

     -c/--config:: Config mode.
 Will execute all settings specified in the given ArgumentConfig.xml [filepath].
     -t/--threads:: Number of threads to utilise.
 Mainly will affect alignment performance [integer].
     -p/--purgesam:: Enables the purging of reads which are not uniquely mapped to a reference.
 Optional.
     -j/--jobname:: Specifies a prefix to use for the root output directory.
 Optional.
+If you specify a JobName that already exists within your specified -o output folder, ScaleHD will delete the pre-existing folder and replace.
+Beware.
     -o/--output:: Desired output directory.